Last Updated on December 12, 2022

 The game comes with 2 play modes.
 The first is a campaign-style mode where players would gain persistent experience and abilities.
 The downside of this is slow game progression because the characters will be leveling and upgrading throughout multiple games.

 The second play mode is a one-shot style.
-Players will level-up and gain power much more quickly, but you can play a new character every game.
+Players will level up and gain power much more quickly, but you can play a new character in every game.
 For your first few playthroughs, it’s probably best to play a one-shot game to get the rules down and see what kind of character you’d like to play for the longer campaign mode.

-For a really in-depth review of Massive Darkness, you can check out our review here.
+For a really in-depth look at Massive Darkness, you can check out our review here.

 The miniatures of Massive Darkness are some of the best I’ve seen, and as the name suggests the box comes with a massive amount of options.
-If you ever truly get bored with the base game there’s a lot of expansions that each add even more miniatures, characters, and scenarios.
+If you ever truly get bored with the base game, there are a lot of expansions that each add even more miniatures, characters, and scenarios.